Snooki & Jwoww: Production

 In contrast to the mixed reception from local businesses, many area residents welcomed the production, with crowds of fans and local residents gathering daily behind a police barricade across the street to catch glimpses of the series' two stars.

 In an issue of Us Weekly published the first week of March 2012, Polizzi confirmed that she was pregnant, and had discovered this about a week after the New Year.
 Rumors of her pregnancy prior to the publication of that issue gave MTV cause for concern, as it would preclude her from engaging in the "hard-partying, booze-swilling" antics that, on Jersey Shore, had garnered high ratings that revitalized the network, and would require a change in the creative direction of the show.

 In April 2012, the series' name had been finalized to simply Snooki & Jwoww.
 It premiered June 21, 2012.

 On July 10, 2012, satellite distributor DirecTV ceased broadcasting all Viacom channels, including MTV, which resulted in ratings for the channel in general to decrease significantly.
 The first episode to air following DirectTV's dropping of Viacom channels was Episode 4, "Guess Who's Coming To Dinner", which yielded a ratings score of 1.70, down from the previous episode's draw of 2.04.

 MTV announced that the series was renewed for a second season on August 3, 2012.
 495 Productions sought to film in Morristown, New Jersey, drawing mixed reaction from fans and politicians, with Council President Michelle Dupree-Harris saying that the event would be good for business, and Governor Chris Christie joking that the two stars, who are actually from New York, should return there.
 By July 30, a petition protesting the filming collected nearly 300 signatures.
 On that day, 495 Productions cancelled their request to film there, due to the conditions that local officials required of the production.
 Requests for filming were denied by Toms River and Point Pleasant Beach, before Manchester was ultimately chosen as the filming location, a decision that resulted in displeasure by some of the town's residents.
 Taping began in the third week of August for a then-eight months pregnant Polizzi and Farley, and was scheduled to conclude in October.
 The second season premiered on January 8, 2013, with which the series expanded to a one-hour format.

 On April 25, 2013, MTV renewed the series for a third season, which premiered on October 22, 2013, returning to the original 30-minute episode format.

-On April 24, 2014, MTV renewed the series for a fourth and final season.
+On April 24, 2014, MTV renewed the series for a fourth and final season, which premiered on November 5, 2014, and concluded on February 4, 2015.